matomo-org/developer-documentation/docs/Hooks.md

 #### API.getReportMetadata.end
-_Defined in [Piwik/Plugins/API/ProcessedReport](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php) in line [115](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php#L115)_
+_Defined in [Piwik/Plugins/API/ProcessedReport](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php) in line [148](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php#L148)_

-This event is triggered after all available reports are collected.
-Plugins can add custom metrics to other reports or remove reports from the list of all available reports.
+Triggered after all available reports are collected.
+This event can be used to modify the report metadata of reports in other plugins.
+You could, for example, add custom metrics to every report or remove reports from the list of available reports.

 Callback Signature:
 <pre><code>function(&amp;$availableReports, $parameters)</code></pre>